 Should I keep my pension invested?

-If you're investing in income drawdown, the stakes couldn't be higher.
+If you're investing in income drawdown (also known as pension drawdown), the stakes couldn't be higher.
 You are investing to provide an income throughout your retirement, however long it lasts.

 And because investing in the stock market means putting some of your savings at risk, there's always a chance that your plan will go awry – your investments could plunge in value, making your desired income unsustainable.